robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         cangen can0
         ```
     * For more information please read the [can-tools](https://github.com/linux-can/can-utils) documentation
+    * A Python example show how to send a CAN-package with python is also given [here](https://github.com/robseb/rsyocto/blob/rsYocto-1.03/doc/appSpecificGuides/1_TransmittingCAN.md)

  ## Continue with the next level: [Debugging C++ applications remotely](3_CPP.md)